Working with Discovered Identities

 Objects - These numbers represent the number of cloud objects and services that this identity is using and the total number the identity has access to through cloud security policies and controls.

-Privileges — This number refers to the total number of privileges associated with this identity.
-For users and service accounts, the number of privileges currently being used (out of the total) is also displayed.
+Privileges - This number refers to the total number of privileges associated with this identity.
+For users, federated users, and service accounts, the number of privileges currently being used (out of the total) is also displayed.
 Select this tile to view the list of privileges along with the usage information in the table below.

-Roles — This tile displays the total number of roles currently assigned to this identity, as well as the number that are currently being used (displayed for users and service accounts only).
+Roles - This tile displays the total number of roles currently assigned to this identity, as well as the number that are currently being used (displayed for users, federated users, and service accounts only).

-Members — This number refers to the total number of members in the selected group (displayed for groups only).
+Members - This number refers to the total number of members in the selected group (displayed for groups and federated groups only).

 Users - This tile displays the total number of users currently assigned this role, as well as how many users are currently using the access privileges granted by the role (displayed for roles only).